rharkor/next-boilerplate/README.md

 ### Zustand

 [Zustand](https://github.com/pmndrs/zustand) is a small, fast, and scalable state management library.
 It's designed to be simple and intuitive, making it a great choice for small to medium-sized projects.
 It's also optimized for bundle size, ensuring minimal impact on your app's performance.

-### Jotai

-[Jotai](https://github.com/pmndrs/jotai) is an atom-based state management library for React that focuses on providing a minimal and straightforward API.
-Its atom-based approach allows you to manage your state in a granular way while still being highly optimized for bundle size.

-### Recoil

-[Recoil](https://recoiljs.org/) is a state management library developed by Facebook, specifically designed for React applications.
-By utilizing atoms and selectors, Recoil allows you to efficiently manage state and derived state.
-Its key benefit is the ability to update components only when the state they're subscribed to changes, reducing unnecessary re-renders and keeping your application fast and efficient.
-Recoil also offers great developer experience with built-in debugging tools.

-Choose the library that best fits your requirements and project structure to ensure an efficient state management solution for your application.

 ## 💻 Environment Variables handling